 Bachelor of Music from Northwestern University

 Erin welcomes everyone who comes into her studio.
-She loves teaching students of all experience levels, from trans/non-binary clients looking for their authentic voice, to retirees wanting to try voice lessons for the first time, to music theatre professionals looking to nail their next audition.
-Erin uses a combination of encouragement, analysis and humor to help guide her students.
+She loves teaching students of all experience levels, from transgender clients looking for their authentic voice, to retirees wanting to try voice lessons for the first time, to music theatre professionals looking to nail their next audition.
+Erin uses a combination of encouragement, analysis and humor to help guide her students in the right direction.

-Erin teaches throughout Chicagoland, leads workshops, and directs small vocal ensembles.
+Erin has taught at five Chicago-area music institutions, led vocal workshops, and directed small vocal ensembles.
 She's also a professional singer and actor.
 Since graduating from Northwestern in 2014, she has appeared in choirs, musicals, operas, plays and films across Chicago and the Midwest.
 Check out her YouTube channel for more.